Adverb clauses are subordinate clauses that act as... adverbs!

 The independent clause is My mom smiled.
 The adverbial clause is when I made dinner.

-When is a subordinating conjunction introducing the adverb clause.
+When is a subordinating conjunction introducing the adverbial clause.

 It is linking the work smiled from the independent clause with the whole dependent adverbial clause.

 Do you know what would make this even easier?
 Let's look at a sentence diagram so that you can really SEE what I'm talking about.